Life-Friendly Garden Tour Fall 2025

 The 26th Life-Friendly Garden Tour was our first Summer Garden Tour!
 We celebrated the Monarch butterfly.
 You can learn more about how you can help the Monarch Butterfly and support the Mayor’s Monarch Pledge here.

-For the Life-Friendly Garden Tour, anyone in Watertown who has not used chemical pesticides, herbicides, or fertilizers for at least a year is invited to participate as a host.
+For the Life-Friendly Garden Tour, gardeners in Watertown who have not used chemical pesticides, herbicides, or fertilizers for at least a year are invited to participate as hosts.
 This could be your full garden, your front yard, or just your planting strip.
 (Both Watertown Community Gardens and the Department of Public Works have excellent resources for your planting strip available here (WCG) and here (DPW). ) If you will be available during the hours of the Garden Tour to answer questions and share ideas, you will receive a sidewalk flag or yard sign to help guests find you.
 If you won’t be available that day, you can still have your planting strip included in the Garden Tour, which guests can view from the street.

 Since this is an outdoor event, we are not requiring anyone to wear a mask.
 We do recommend that you be fully vaccinated and boosted against COVID-19.